MikeCuzzo/pizzatron3000-Bot/README.md

 ### Ensure that you have the necessary permissions to run programs as an administrator for interaction with the game.

-How to Use
+# How to Use

-Run Program as Administrator: To ensure the bot can interact with the game window properly, open your Python program as an administrator.
+- Run Program as Administrator: To ensure the bot can interact with the game window properly, open your Python program as an administrator.
   If in VSCode, run that as administrator
+- Whenever a pizza appears on screen, press `shift+q` to dispense the ingredients.
+Then add sauce yourself _(will be automated eventually)_

 ## Recommended: Disable Ads

-Open New Club Penguin: Launch New Club Penguin (the game).
+- Open New Club Penguin: Launch New Club Penguin (the game).

-Inspect Element in New Club Penguin (Ctrl + Shift + I):
+- Inspect Element in New Club Penguin (Ctrl + Shift + I):

-Paste the following script in the Console tab to block ads:
+- Paste the following script in the Console tab to block ads:

 `function adblocker() {
 document.querySelectorAll("[data-google-query-id]").forEach(e => e.remove())
 }

-setInterval(adblocker, 5000)`
+setInterval(adblocker, 5000)
+`

 ## Run the Bot: Execute the Python script (main.py) to begin automating the pizza ordering process.
 The bot will: